 About me

-I greatly enjoy hiking state and national parks, likely clogging the trail to stop and grab my 100th recording of trees and creeks.
+Outside of my professional work I greatly enjoy hiking state and national parks, likely clogging the trail to stop and grab my 100th recording of trees and creeks.
 I write on a variety of subjects, from the fallout of the 20th-century nuclear family to the existential dread of growing up on Facebook.
-I’m in the midst of producing a life-long project called Listen Closely, an experimental “podcast vlog,” and I’ve also made a short-run independent series on growing up in the Pentecostal church.
+I’m in the midst of producing a life-long project called Listen Closely — an experimental “podcast vlog” — and I recently began releasing an independent, year long reporting project on uranium mining in Western Colorado, titled “Boom Town: A Uranium Story.”
 My favorite icebreaker is that I spent four summers touring the United States as part of a professional drum and bugle corp (“Like the NBA of marching band”).
-Oh, and I really like the Phoenix Suns.
 I hope to one day play a marathon game of D&D and I once got 3rd place in a college poetry slam.

 Cut the Tape